mauriaguilar/tecnoshop-aguilar/README.md

 ![use_example.gif](use_example.gif)

 ### Considerations
-* Each product has 5 units in stock.
+* Each product has 5 units in stock: It is not possible to add more than 5 units of each product to the cart.
-* It is not possible to add more than 5 units of each product to the cart.
+* When you click on the Buy button, a purchase order is generated: The products are removed from the cart but the stock in the database is maintained so that the application can continue to be used.
-* When you click on the Buy button, a purchase order is generated.
-The products are removed from the cart but the stock in the database is maintained so that the application can continue to be used.
+* The total price includes the shipping cost for each product: The product price is the number of units times the unit price.
+If the price of a product is greater than $100, the shipping cost will be $0 for that product.
 ## ⚙️ Structure of code

 * App